Train and Arm Employees with the Tools to Stave Off Privacy Theft

 - Practice safe, new online habits.

 There is another frontier that employees must protect and that is their working computer terminals.
-An open computer screen is an open door into the living, breathing IT system of a hospital and a high-value treasure trove for any cyber thief walking the halls of a hospital.
+An open computer screen is an open door into the living, breathing IT system of a hospital and a high-value treasure trove for any cyber thief walking the halls of a hospital performing privacy theft.
 Healthcare information is being monetized in this new world.

 Innovative technology like GateKeeper Enterprise eliminates the 50 to 60 mouse clicks needed before work can begin.
 It’s a wireless key that stores login/logout credentials with military-grade AES256 encryption.
 The user carries the key.
 When the key is in range, the GateKeeper software authenticates the user and logs in.
 When the key moves out of range, the GateKeeper software automatically locks the computer.
 No private information is stored on the key and credentials are never transmitted over the air – so private information can never be sniffed.
 GateKeeper contains advanced authentication for heightened security and meets compliance requirements.
 It’s implemented immediately on all computers on the patient floor.
 That’s a lockdown you can count on.

 Ransomware isn’t going to disappear any time soon.
 If anything, it’s on the rise.
 Forbes reports that there were 638 million ransomware attacks in 2016, “…more than 167 times the number of attacks in 2015.”
 Along with best practices training, diligence and perseverance, we think locking the door to the castle is a smart first step.
 Everyone needs to know the rules of passwords.
-In conclusion, ransomware is getting worse and that’s what GateKeeper Enterprise for authentication helps to mitigate.
+In conclusion, ransomware is getting worse and that’s what GateKeeper Enterprise for authentication helps to mitigate privacy theft incidents.